psehmbey/the-tale-of-paul-a-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ![Waking Julia — a quietly reciprocated spark](../../assets/shared/2016-nyu-neuroscience-guest-lecture-spark-awakening.png) *2016*
 ![](../../media/songs/Collide.mp3)
 Me testing whether our spark would answer my touch and how Julia would react to waking up to me.
+I could feel the eyes and energies of the people around us leading up to this.

 ## Flashes of Our Future Selves: The Crosswalk — Upper East Side
 ![](../../assets/shared/2016-upper-east-side-julia-crosswalk-moment.png)